metantonio/azure-data-engineer/introduction_synapse_analytics.md

 ### Working with files in a data lake

 One of the core resources in a Synapse Analytics workspace is a **data lake**, in which data files can be stored and processed at scale.
-A w**orkspace typically has a default data lake**, which is implemented **as a linked service to an Azure Data Lake Storage Gen2 container**. **You can add linked services for multiple data lakes** that are based on different storage platforms as required.
+A **workspace typically has a default data lake**, which is implemented **as a linked service to an Azure Data Lake Storage Gen2 container**. **You can add linked services for multiple data lakes** that are based on different storage platforms as required.

 <a href="#">
     <img src="./img/data-lake-store.png" />